heistp/irtt/README.md

   - Determine if asymmetric send schedules (between client and server) required
 - Improve induced latency and jitter:
   - Use Go profiling, scheduler tracing, strace and sar
+  - See if netperf udp_rr averages multiple samples to 200ms
   - Try `GOMAXPROCS=1`
   - Experiment with disabling server garbage collection
   - Do more thorough tests of `chrt -r 99`